Black and White Decks Tarot Decks

 A Poet's Tarot is a women-oriented 74 card deck from 1986.
 It has black and white non-traditional illustrations on one side, and on the back of each card is a linked poem in purple and silver (instead of a universal design).
 The suits of Sticks, Bowls, Knives and Pens are numbered from 1 to 13 - there's no distinction made for the court cards.

 The Alchemical Wedding Tarot is a somewhat dark deck with an otherworldly, dream-like quality.
 The sepia-toned art was created from collage organised on computer, featuring strong imagery of people appearing in masks and semi-animal forms.
-The 22 cards are now available as a limited-edition deck.
+The 22-card limited edition is now sold out.

 The Ascension Tarot is a positive view of the journey of the soul through the 22 (renamed) major cards.
 The uplifting, detailed pen and ink images were created in 1999, and the deck has just been published by Adam McLean.